tjdragon/AnythingAI/README.md

 - [SourceGraph](https://sourcegraph.com/): Code Intelligence for untangling big, messy codebases
 - [AnythingLLM](https://anythingllm.com/): The all-in-one AI application
 - [Vanna](https://vanna.ai/): Let Vanna.AI write your SQL for you
+- [Codeium](https://codeium.com/): The new purpose-built IDE to harness magic

 ### Agent Hosting and serving
 Agent hosting and serving refers to the infrastructure and processes involved in deploying and managing AI agents, making them accessible to users or applications.